Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses: Introduction

 \section{Introduction}

 Environmental data sets are typically characterized by processes observed over a finite set of times at fixed monitoring sites within a geographic region.
 Over the past decades, several spatiotemporal models have been developed to analyze such processes.
 These models often assume that the process of interest follows a Gaussian process with a mean function and a valid covariance structure given by the product of a variance parameter and an isotropic correlation function, defined in terms of the Euclidean distance between locations \citep{schmidt2020flexible}.
-As noted by \citet{Guttorp2013}, this implies translation and rotational invariance of the process—properties that characterize isotropy and stationarity, often referred to as spatial homogeneity.
+This implies translation and rotational invariance of the process, which are properties that characterize isotropy and stationarity, often referred to as spatial homogeneity.

 However, the assumption of isotropy is frequently unrealistic for many environmental variables such as temperature, pollution, soil moisture, or rainfall.
 These processes are influenced by local factors that induce directional dependence or spatial heterogeneity, including landscape, topography, prevailing winds, and proximity to the ocean \citep{Morales2013, Morales2022}.

-To address such nonstationary behavior, several methods have been proposed, the most common being the deformation approach, convolution-based methods, inclusion of covariates in the covariance function, and the stochastic partial differential equation (SPDE) approach \citep{Mardia1993, Sampson2001, Sampson2010, Guttorp2013, schmidt2020flexible}.
+Spatial nonstationarity can be addressed through a variety of approaches.
+One important class is based on spatially varying covariance parameters, where the covariance function is allowed to change smoothly over space \citep{Paciorek2006, Stein2005}.
+Another line of work considers partition-based or locally stationary models, in which the spatial domain is divided into subregions with distinct dependence structures \citep{Konomi2014}.
+A third class includes convolution and basis-function approaches, which construct nonstationary covariance structures via spatially varying kernels or low-rank representations \citep{Lemos2009, Katzfuss2013}.
+Additional strategies include the incorporation of covariates directly into the covariance function \citep{Guttorp2013} and stochastic partial differential equation approaches \citep{Lindgren2011}.

+Within this broad class of methods, the deformation-based approach provides a conceptually simple and interpretable mechanism for modeling anisotropy.
+Rather than directly specifying a nonstationary covariance function, the method maps the original geographic coordinates into a latent space where isotropy holds.
+In this transformed space, standard stationary models can be applied, while anisotropy and nonstationarity are captured through the deformation itself.
+Compared to other approaches, deformation models offer global coherence in the spatial dependence structure, avoiding abrupt transitions across subregions, although at the cost of increased computational complexity.